jsom1/jsom1.github.io/_walkthroughs/Love.md

 ![dashboard]({{https://jsom1.github.io/}}/_images/htb_love_db.png)
 </div>

 We land on a dashboard.
 The menu contains different tabs, but all of them are empty.
 We see a user called *Neovic Devierte*.
 When clicking on the username, we see we can update the profile.
 A menu opens, and we can add a photo.
 Maybe we can add a file, so let's try to upload our *windows/meterpreter/reverse_tcp* payload.
 I don't show the output here because it didn't work...
-Is is because of the "DOS" error w saw earlier?\\
+Is is because of the "DOS" error we saw earlier?\\
 We can also try to use a webshell from */usr/share/webshells*.
 Because the application is written in PHP, we'll use */usr/share/webshells/php/php-reverse-shell.php*.
 We must modify two lines in the code:

 ````